 We believe that these commitments are as important in the context of a school with limited ethnic diversity as well as in a school with a diverse population whatever that diversity may be.

-This policy applies to all staff, governors, parents/carers and visitors.
+This policy applies to staff, governors, children, parents, carers and visitors.
+(Useful definitions see Appendix 2).